jfrogren/old-bibnotes/kasperowski2016.md

 Detta gör ju inte vi men jag vidhåller att vi genom vårt promotande av Housing Enabler som en konceptuell förståelse av tillgänglighet ändå bedriver en form av politik i det att vi vill påverka hur tillgänglighet bör definieras samt framhålla att det är en central aspekt när det gäller boendet.

-mmer till kvaliteten på den data som samlas in argumenterar artikelförfattarna så här:
+När det kommer till kvaliteten på den data som samlas in argumenterar artikelförfattarna så här:

 > A fundamental aspect of the mass experiments is the quality of the data generated in the experiments.
 To participate in and contribute to real research, it is necessary for the students to provide the researchers with high quality data.
 The Swedish mass experiment relies on detailed instructions, carefully developed by the researcher in close collaboration with communication experts at VA.
 The opportunity for classes to engage in direct dialogue with the researcher via social media further reduces the risk for misunderstandings, as questions and ambiguities can be straightened out without time delay.
 Throughout the experiment, engaged teachers play a crucial role in explaining and contextualising the experiment for the students in addition to functioning as supervisors during the data collection phase of the experiment.
 An encouraging indication of the quality of the data is that so far three of the mass experiments have been published in well-renowned peer // reviewed journals [Randall, 2010; Persson Waye et al., 2015; Marklinder and Eriksson, 2015]. [p.
 5-6]

-Det är, tror jag, huvuddragen i artikeln och det sätt som det argumenteras där.
+Det är, tror jag, huvuddragen i artikeln och det sätt som det argumenteras i artikeln.